deligeer/sharken/hull/simbo.md

 The black lines are the ones You cut.
 The red lines are auxiliary lines, You draw the actual edges of the bottom using a batten, like shown above.

 And the same in metric.

 Here's the slanted end.hul file.

-Top of the page.
-Back to main page.
 Maiden voyage

 Why am I kneeling, not sitting?
 Well... this is a "luxury version" of the "Simbo".
 A couple of beautiful fountains on the inside to entertain passengers...